How to Speed Up Manual Testing Without Compromising Quality

 Over time, test cases tend to grow unnecessarily long, repetitive, or overly detailed.
 Optimizing them not only makes them more efficient but also saves precious testing time.

-• Simplify Complex Test Cases: Complex test cases with too many steps can be error-prone and time-consuming.
-Break these into smaller, more manageable pieces, or simplify the steps where possible.
-A smaller, more focused test case is easier to execute and debug.
+• Simplify Complex Test Cases: Test cases with many steps can be complicated and may take a long time.
+It is possible to divide them into smaller manageable chunks or, if that is impossible, to simplify the steps wherever possible.
+A small focused test case is easier to run and debug.

 • Focus on High-Impact Scenarios: Instead, it checks every possible input format.
 Instead, focus on the most common high-impact situations such as thresholds, edge cases, and paths most likely to be used in real-world applications.